Tanishqkushwah01/first-project-TTT-/README.md

 # first-project-TTT-
-This is my first project and it is a simple game
+This is my first project and it is a simple game.
+Author - Tanishq kushwah